microsoft/RD-Agent/docs/scens/kaggle_agent.rst

       - ``kaggle_data/sf-crime.json:`` Competition description file.

       - ``kaggle_data/sf-crime:`` The target folder for unzipping the competition dataset.
+Complete dataset.

+      - ``kaggle_data/sample/sf-crime:`` Simplified dataset based on the complete dataset.
+Used to quickly verify that the code works.

 - 🗳️ **Join the competition**